stefanhiemer/topoptlab/README.md

 If you want to contribute, fork the repository and open a pull request.
 However before doing that contact the maintainers via an enhancement suggestion in the [issue tracker](https://github.com/stefanhiemer/topoptlab/).

+# Acknowledgments

+We acknowledge the support by the Humboldt foundation through the Feodor-Lynen fellowship.
+We acknowledge partial support from the ARCHIBIOFOAM project which received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No 101161052.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Innovation Council and SMEs Executive Agency (EISMEA).
+Neither the European Union nor the granting authority can be held responsible for them.

+Special thanks are extended to Christof Schulze for his valuable suggestions on code improvements, to Stefano Zapperi for hosting at the University of Milan and for his continuous support, and to Peter Råback for sharing his vast knowledge on FEM related implementation details.